 Employment Insurance (EI)

-With the country facing relatively low unemployment, EI rates will actually go down next year!
+With the country facing relatively low unemployment, EI rates will actually go down in 2020!
 You will still be paying 1.4 times what your employees pay – so CFIB is keeping up the fight to bring more fairness to the EI system for your business!

 Lifetime Capital Gains Exemption (LCGE)

-The LCGE, the amount exempt from taxes when you sell your business, will be $883,384 next year.
+The LCGE, the amount exempt from taxes when you sell your business, will be $883,384 in 2020.
 The exemption has been tied to inflation since 2015, thanks in large part to our advocacy!

 There is one exception to the LCGE: farms and fishing businesses, where the exemption is $1,000,000 and not tied to inflation.
 We’re still fighting to have that larger exemption applied to all businesses.